coconutbird/ww2ogg-core/README.md

 ## License

-See LICENSE file for details.
+This project is licensed under the BSD-3-Clause License - see the [LICENSE](LICENSE) file for details.

 ## Credits

-Based on [ww2ogg](https://github.com/hcs64/ww2ogg) by hcs.
+This is a .NET port of [ww2ogg](https://github.com/hcs64/ww2ogg) by Adam Gashlin (hcs), which includes code derived from the Xiph.org Foundation's reference Vorbis implementation.